-- coolness or blanching (lightening of the skin) at the medicine insertion site - swelling - tenderness/discomfort - taut or stretched skin - leakage of fluid at the insertion site - inability to obtain blood return (not always present) - change in quality and flow of the infusion or injection - numbness, tingling or a pins and needles feeling - burning, stinging pain - redness may occur followed by blisters, tissue breakdown and ulceration
+- coolness or blanching (lightening of the skin) at the medicine insertion site - swelling - tenderness/discomfort - taut or stretched skin - leakage of fluid at the insertion site - inability to obtain blood return (not always present) - change in quality and flow of the infusion or injection - · numbness, tingling or a pins and needles feeling - burning, stinging pain - redness may occur followed by blistering, tissue breakdown and ulceration

-How are extravasation injuries normally diagnosed?
+How is an extravasation injury normally diagnosed?

 Sometimes, other conditions will need to be ruled out first.
-Some symptoms can resemble other conditions, such as vessel irritation or hypersensitivity (highly sensitive skin).
+Some symptoms can resemble other conditions, such as vessel irritation or hypersensitivity (highly sensitive).
+However, as extravasation injuries can be very serious, a nurse or doctor will always be extra cautious and follow the correct treatment for an extravasation injury.